thegooddocsproject/templates/our-team/template-our-team.md

 - {Role, optional}: {Name}, {link to Slack handle or other contact info}
 - {Role, optional}: {Name}, {link to Slack handle or other contact info}

+For more information:

+- {Link to document describing how to contact this team}
+- {link to document describing how to join this team}

 ## {Name of second team or role}